 Christmas spending – does your attitude affect it?

-Every time you look at the TV there are ads showing the “perfect” Christmas, then there is Black Friday madness and also kids pestering parents to buy them the latest gadgets, so that they can be the same as their friends.
-Is it any wonder that National Debtline research shows that 23% of Britons report that they feel under pressure to spend more than they might really like?
+Ads showing the “perfect” Christmas, start in October, then Black Friday sales lasting a fortnight and kids pestering parents to buy them the latest gadgets.
+Is that why National Debtline research shows that 23% of Britons feel under pressure to spend more than they want to?

-I remember my kids always being really happy with the gifts that they got at Christmas, until they went back to school and saw what their peer group had got.
+My kids were always delighted with their Christmas gifts, until they went back to school and saw what their peer group had got.
 They then felt a bit hard done to!
 I always felt sorry for them, but not so sorry that I would compromise my principles.
-I feel that giving kids everything that they want is not the answer, because at some point they will come to expect that lifestyle and may not be able to fund it themselves, but that is another post!
+Giving kids everything that they want is not the answer.
+At some point they will expect that lifestyle and may not be able to fund it themselves, but that is another post!

-You might think now, with the abundance of social media, my kids’ pleasure would be spoiled immediately when they see the piles of presents received by their peer group when they check in on Christmas morning.
-Not so!
-Now that they are teenagers they are perfectly happy with their lot and are not impressed with the photos of piles and piles of presents.
-That might sound a bit clichéd, but I genuinely believe that they mean it.
+You might think now, in a social media frenzy, my kids’ pleasure would be spoiled by seeing piles of presents posted on social media by their peer group on Christmas morning.
+Not so.
+Now, as teenagers, they are happy with their lot, and are not impressed with photos of piles and piles of presents.
+That might sound a bit clichéd, but I genuinely believe they mean it.

-However, I bet most of us know what the pressure to spend feels like.
+However, most of us know what the pressure to spend feels like.
+We all want our kids and families to be happy, and can easily get pressurised into spending more.
 It’s our attitude and how we react to this pressure that makes the difference.
-Here are some ideas to help you to avoid giving in to the pressure to overspend.
+Here are some ideas to help you avoid the pressure to overspend.

 Think about your attitude

 Do you think you are good with money?
 Or bad?
 Or awful?
-How you feel about your ability to handle money actually affects your ability to handle it.
-If you think that you are rubbish with money, then you will often make bad decisions.
-These bad decisions can then cost you more than you wanted to spend and even lead you into debt, which leads you to say “see, I told you I was useless with money!”
-This then becomes a vicious circle of bad decisions, which you think gives you proof that you are bad with money.
+How you feel about your ability to handle money, actually affects your ability to handle it?
+If you think you are rubbish with money, then you will often make bad decisions.
+These bad decisions can cost you more than you wanted to spend and even lead you into debt, proving “see, I told you I was useless with money!”
+This becomes a vicious circle of bad decisions, which you think is proof that you are bad with money.

-To help you to change this cycle, think of someone you know who is good with money and think “what would ……………do?” when you are making a decision.
+To help you change this cycle, think of someone who is good with money and think “what would ……………do?” when you are making a decision.
 Simple, but it works.

 Should I buy my kids everything they have asked for?
 Is this the answer?
 What does this teach them?
 Should I give in to the pressure and spend more than I really want to?
 What impact will this have on my finances?